abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 When publishing using these files, please use the citation provided in the section above.

-This license applies only to the dataset and associated files.
-It does not apply to third-party software, third-party datasets, or other items identified as having separate licensing terms.
+This license does not apply to third-party software, third-party datasets, or other items identified as having separate licensing terms.

 Requests for separate commercial permission should be submitted by opening an issue in this repository.